 - It is recommended that you regularly video record your lessons with this student for at least 4 weeks before you video record the first lesson for this project.
 This will help you and your student become accustomed to the presence of the recorder and will ensure the camera is placed at the best angle for viewing and hearing the lesson (a separate microphone is recommended).
 Reviewing the recordings will give you excellent feedback on your teaching approach before you submit the video. - If you do not own a video recording device in good working order, we recommend that you contact colleagues or the families of your students to borrow one for this project. - Be sure to place the camera where the viewer can see the student's body and the face of both the student and teacher.
 The music does not need to be shown in the video.
-It might be helpful to have a parent or student assistant help you during the recording process, particularly if you plan to include movement away from the piano in the lesson. - It is recommended that you refer to these articles on the MTNA Certification website, which address successful video recording in the studio.
-If you are not comfortable with editing the recordings, you may simply start and stop the camera for the required segment of the lesson. - Your student or his or her parent/guardian must sign the Authorization and Release form (See page 7) to submit with this project. - Digital video files uploaded to MTNA must be one of the following file formats: .mp4, .flv, .wmv.
+A parent or student assistant might be helpful during the recording sessions. - It is recommended that you refer to these articles on the MTNA Certification website, which address successful video recording in the studio.
+If you are not comfortable with editing the recordings, you may simply start and stop the camera for the required segment of the lesson. - Your student or his or her parent/guardian must sign the Authorization and Release form (See page 7.) to submit with this project. - Digital video files uploaded to MTNA must be one of the following file formats: .mp4, .flv, .wmv.
 Only these formats are acceptable.
 Links to unlisted videos on YouTube are preferred. - 1.
-Three lessons video recorded with the same student. - A. Video record one 20-30-minute lesson that includes the introductory phase of teaching of a new piece of repertoire (e.g. an Andante from a sonata) along with technique, theory and any other elements you wish to include in a well-rounded lesson.
+Three lessons video recorded with the same student. - A. Video record one 20-30-minute lesson that includes the early stage of teaching of a new song from standard teaching literature (for example, one of the 24 Italian Songs and Arias of the 17th and 18th Centuries or a folksong or spiritual) along with vocalises and exercises, theory and any other elements you wish to include in a well-rounded lesson.
 Teacher modeling of musical and/or technical points is strongly encouraged.
 NAME THIS VIDEO TPP31A. - i.
-The newly introduced piece of repertoire must not exceed 5 minutes when played as a finished performance.
-If the piece is longer than 5 minutes, only present a section of the work that does not exceed 5 minutes of finished playing time.
+The newly introduced song must not exceed 5 minutes when sung as a finished performance.
+If the song is longer than 5 minutes, only present a section of the work that does not exceed 5 minutes of finished singing time.

-Your video recordings will be evaluated using the following guidelines: Introductory phase
+Your video recording will be evaluated using the following guidelines:

-- Gave an appropriate introductory presentation of the piece - Provided clear directions in the lesson and instructions for practice
+Introductory phase

-- Used appropriate supplementary activities (for example theory, sight reading, technique) - Kept the lesson on task with good teacher/student communication - B. In a later lesson, video record a 15-minute (maximum) lesson segment with the same student further into the process of working on the piece presented in the first lesson (e.g., the Andante).
+- Gave an appropriate introductory presentation of the song - Provided clear directions in the lesson and instructions for practice - Used appropriate supplementary activities (for example, theory, sight reading, vocalises and exercises) - Kept the lesson on task with good teacher/student communication - B. In a later lesson, video record a 15-minute (maximum) lesson segment with the same student further into the process of working on the song presented in the first 30-minute lesson (for example, a folksong).
 If time permits, include any other lesson elements that you would use.
 NAME THIS VIDEO TPP31B.

-Your video recordings will be evaluated using the following guidelines:
+Your video recording will be evaluated using the following guidelines: